sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 * From Requirement and Topology to DVNet

-Given a requirement, the Coral planner employs a data structure called DVNet to decompose the DPV problem into small on-device verification tasks, and distribute them to on-device verifiers for distributed execution.
-From requirement and topology to DVNet.
-The planner first leverages the automata theory [[8]](#automata-theory) to take the product of the regular expression path_exp in the requirement and the topology, and get a DAG called DVNet.
-A DVNet compactly represents all paths in the topology that match the pattern path_exp.The following picture gives the computed DVNet in our example.
+Given a requirement, the Coral planner then employs a DVNet to decompose the DPV problem into small on-device verification tasks, and distribute them to on-device verifiers for distributed execution.
+The planner first leverages the automata theory [[8]](#automata-theory) to take the product of the regular expression path_exp in the requirement and the topology, and get a DVNet.
+The following picture gives the computed DVNet in our example.

 <img src="../assets/images/Coral-DVNet.png" alt="Coral-DVNet" width="523" height="360"/>